 Call us so we can help you plan your drive for maximum effectiveness.

 We are always looking for volunteers to organize drives for “like new” items that are in short supply.
 These items can include towels, sheets, comforters, etc. We also need pots and pans as well as simple kitchen tools to support our Kitchen Essentials Program that is based on “cook at home, eat a nutritious meal, and save money”.

 How to Organize a Successful Donation Drive to Benefit Mission of Deeds Clients

 To ensure success, please follow these guidelines:

 Step 1: Select an enthusiastic point person (Chairperson) to lead your event.

 Step 2: Chairperson must contact Mission of Deeds (MOD) so we can help you plan your drive for maximum effectiveness and discuss the date as well as the items currently needed.
-Please Email: Donna Snow or, Call: (781) 944-9797.
+Please Email: Donna.Snow@missionofdeeds.org or Call: (781) 944-9797.

 Step 3: Get organized, select helpers, and pick a collection site.

 Step 4: Promote the event on social media, and in local papers.
 Hang signs or banners.